dabrahams/standard/README.md

   A mutable binding can appear on the left side of an assignment, on the right side of an assignment to a non-escapable mutable binding, as the initializer of non-escapable mutable binding, as argument to an `inout` parameter, or as argument to an `assign` parameter.
 An escapable binding can appear as the

-4. The pattern of a binding declaration may not contain any expression patterns or binding patterns.
+4. The pattern of a binding declaration may not contain any binding patterns and, unless it appears in the condition of a loop statement or in the condition of a selection expression, it may not contain any expression patterns.

 5. A binding declaration may be defined at module scope, namespace scope, type scope, or function scope.